vuejs/eslint-plugin-vue/docs/rules/name-property-casing.md

-# Name property casing for consistency purposes (name-property-casing)
+# Requires specific casing for the name property in Vue components (name-property-casing)

-Define a style for the `name` property casing for consistency purposes
+Define a style for the `name` property casing for consistency purposes.

 ## :book: Rule Details